Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Unsupervised point cloud representation learning

+Recently, Xie \textit{et. al} proposed PointContrast~\cite{xie2020pointcontrast}, a contrastive learning framework that learns representations of \textit{scene} point clouds as illustrated in Fig. \ref{fig.PointContrast}.
+The work shows, for the first time, that network weights pre-trained on 3D scene partial frames can lead to performance boosts when fine-tuned on multiple 3D high-level tasks including object classification, semantic segmentation, and object detection.
+Firstly, dense correspondences are extracted between two aligned views of ScanNet~\cite{dai2017scannet} to build point pairs and point-level contrastive learning is then conducted with a unified backbone (SR-UNet).
+Finally, the learned model was transferred to multiple downstream 3D tasks including classification, semantic segmentation, and object detection with consistent performance gains.

+Since PointContrast brought new insights that the unsupervised representation learned from scene-level point clouds can generalize across domains and boost high-level scene understanding tasks, several unsupervised pre-training works are proposed for scene-level 3D tasks.
+Considering that PointContrast focuses on point-level alignment without capturing spatial configurations and contexts in scenes, Hou \textit{et al.}~\cite{hou2021exploring} integrated spatial contexts into the pre-training objective by partitioning the space into spatially inhomogeneous cells for correspondence matching.
+Hou \textit{et al.}~\cite{Hou_2021_ICCV} built a multi-modal contrastive learning framework that models 2D multi-view correspondences as well as 2D-3D correspondences with geometry-to-image alignment.
+While the aforementioned works~\cite{xie2020pointcontrast,hou2021exploring,Hou_2021_ICCV} require 3D data captured from multiple camera views, Zhang \textit{et al.}~\cite{Zhang_2021_ICCV} proposed DepthContrast that can work with single-view data.
+Instead of using real point clouds as previous methods, Rao \textit{et al.}~\cite{rao2021randomrooms} generated synthetic scenes and objects from ShapeNet~\cite{chang2015shapenet}for network pre-training.

-Another approach to learn context similarity is by \textit{clustering}.
-Samples are first grouped into clusters by clustering algorithms such as K-Means~\cite{hartigan1979algorithm}.
-By assigning cluster id as pseudo-labels to samples, networks can be trained in a supervised classification and learn semantic structures of data distribution.
+Another unsupervised approach to learn context similarity is \textit{clustering}.
+In this approach, samples are first grouped into clusters by clustering algorithms such as K-Means~\cite{hartigan1979algorithm} and each sample is assigned a cluster ID as pseudo-label.
+Then networks are trained in a supervised manner to learn semantic structures of data distribution.
+The learned parameters are used for model initialization for fine-tuning various downstream tasks.
 A typical example is DeepClustering~\cite{caron2018deep} which is the first unsupervised clustering method for 2D visual representation learning.
 However, no prior studies adopted a purely clustering strategy for URL of point clouds.
-Instead, hybrid approaches are proposed by integrating clustering with other unsupervised learning approaches such as reconstruction~\cite{hassani2019unsupervised} or contrastive learning~\cite{zhang2019unsupervised}.
+Instead, hybrid approaches are proposed by integrating clustering with other unsupervised learning approaches (e.g., self-reconstruction~\cite{hassani2019unsupervised} or contrastive learning~\cite{zhang2019unsupervised}) for learning more robust representations.